MocanuPaulC/QuantumComputing/articles/quantum-intro/quantum_intro.md

 Quantum computing introduces new paradigms in machine learning, including the ability to process and analyze high-dimensional data more efficiently.

-### Why Investigate Quantum Computing?
+## Why Investigate Quantum Computing?
 The decision to explore quantum computing was fundamentally strategic, aimed at harnessing the anticipated theoretical advantages that quantum mechanics offers for computational power.
 At its core, the venture into quantum computing was motivated by the promise of achieving capabilities far beyond what is possible with classical computers.

-Theories predict that quantum computing can process information at an unprecedented scale and speed, offering solutions to problems considered intractable by today's standards.
+Theories predict that quantum computing can process information at an unprecedented scale and speed, offering solutions to problems considered impossible by today's standards.
 This potential for quantum advantage drove us to investigate.

 Embracing quantum computing was about seizing an opportunity to leap ahead,